 The return of a beloved classic, from the bestselling author of The Princess Bride!

-William Goldman is an Academy Award–winning author of screenplays, plays, memoirs, and novels.
+William Goldman was an Academy Award–winning author of screenplays, plays, memoirs, and novels.
 His first novel, The Temple of Gold (1957), was followed by the script for the Broadway army comedy Blood, Sweat and Stanley Poole (1961).
-He went on… More about William Goldman
+He went on to… More about William Goldman